What should I do if I don't agree with my property's assessed value?

 Where can I get an application to appeal the value of my property?

-The Appeal Application is available online or with the Assessment Appeals Board Clerk.:
+The Appeal Application is available online via https://www.smcgov.org/ceo/assessment-appeals-board or you may email the Clerk of Assessment Appeals board: AAB@smcgov.org to request an application.

 Is there a time frame to submit the appeal?

 Yes.
-If you are filing for a regular assessment/decline in value, the application must be postmarked or hand-delivered to the Assessment Appeals Clerk between July 2, 2021 and November 30, 2021.
+If you are filing for a regular assessment/decline in value, the application must be postmarked or hand-delivered to the Assessment Appeals Clerk between July 2 and November 30 each year.
 If you are filing for a supplemental or escape assessment appeal, the deadline for filing is 60 days from the notice date on the Notice of Supplemental or Escape Assessment.

 TYPE OF FILING